Written By: Z.R. Moore

 - This person tells you regularly that they don’t want a relationship with you, but you still try to form one with them regardless of to the negative consequences to you.

 Why is bargaining for love a bad thing?

 This type of bargaining for love is a bad thing because it wreaks havoc on your self-esteem.
 Whatever self-esteem you had at the beginning of this situation you’ll certainly lose by the end of it, because all your actions diminish whatever value you have for yourself.
-People with very low self-esteem tend to find him/herself in this situation.
-Since they don’t think that they deserve, or can get someone capable of respecting them, and loving them like they deserve they settle for whatever they can get.
+People with very low self-esteem tend to find themselves in this situation.
+Since they don’t think that they deserve, or can get someone capable of respecting them, and loving them like they deserve, they settle for whatever they can get.
 Usually this means taking any disrespect from the object of their affection.